 This is also a great opportunity to explore sexual medication like Viagra, which can help you get it up and boost your confidence.

 It’s much easier to talk about an issue once you understand it.
 That’s why you shouldn’t moonlight as a math teacher if you’re bad with numbers.
 Causes of ED range from high blood pressure to mental health.
-It could be a hormonal imbalance, or it could be depression.
-A GP can diagnose this.
+It could be a hormonal imbalance or it could be depression.
+A doctor can diagnose this.

 If you’re unsure what’s causing your ED, don’t worry.
-It’s always best to speak to your GP or a nurse at a sexual health clinic.
+It’s always best to speak to your doctor or healthcare professional at a sexual health clinic.
 Don’t self-diagnose using Google, as this can cause you unneeded stress.
 Speak to us about trying sildenafil (Viagra), which is one of the most effective treatments for erectile dysfunction.
 Our doctors will determine if a prescription is right for you.
 If you sense you have a deeper problem, bring this up too.

 Being honest about your emotions (yes, men do have them) can go a long way.
 Even if you find it hard to talk, some communication is better than none.